 International Journal of Forensic Medicine and Pathology (IJFMP) is a peer reviewed open access journal.
-The journal is published original articles, reviews, and correspondence on subjects that cover practical and theoretical areas of interest relating to the wide range of forensic medicine.
-Subjects covered include forensic pathology, toxicology, odontology, anthropology, criminalistics, immunochemistry, homogenetic and forensic aspects of biological science with an emphasis on DNA analysis and molecular biology.
+The magazine publishes original articles, reviews, and correspondence on a variety of topics related to forensic medicine, both theoretical and practical.
+A focus on DNA testing and molecular biology is placed on topics including forensic pathology, toxicology, odontology, anthropology, criminalistics, immunochemistry, and forensic elements of biological science.

 International Journal of Forensic Medicine and Pathology includes a wide range of fields in its discipline to create a platform for the authors to make their contribution towards the journal and the editorial office.
 Our journal promises a peer review process for submitted manuscripts and ensures quality in publishing.

-The following classifications and topics related to it will be considered for publication in the International Journal of Forensic Medicine and Pathology but, not limited to the following fields forensic science, medicine, nursing, and pathology, as well as toxicology, human identification, mass disasters/mass war graves, profiling, imaging, policing, wound assessment, sexual assault, anthropology, archeology, forensic search, entomology, botany, biology, veterinary pathology, and DNA.
+Classifications and topics for publication include forensic science, medicine, nursing, and pathology, as well as toxicology, human identification, mass disasters/mass war graves, profiling, imaging, policing, wound assessment, sexual assault, anthropology, archeology, forensic search, entomology, botany, biology, veterinary pathology, and DNA.

 Before submission of manuscript to the journal, kindly check the below mentioned guidelines